-FIG. 1: (Color online) Spherical scatterers (light color; purple online) and gaps (dark color; green online) in the 3D periodic Lorentz model discussed in the text: (a) vertical planar gaps for a = 0.25 and b = 0.15; and (b) vertical cylindrical gaps for a = 0.4 and b = 0.4 (a body-centred cubic structure).
-The gaps are shown in a single unit cell, but in fact extend throughout the whole of space. (c) When a = 0.55 and b = 0.4, the scatterers overlap, leaving an infinite, connected available space for the particles, which is depicted; for clarity, the spheres are omitted.
+FIG. 1.
+(Color online) Spherical scatterers (light color, purple online) and gaps (dark color, green online) in the 3D periodic Lorentz model discussed in the text: (a) vertical planar gaps for a=0.25 and b=0.15 and (b) vertical cylindrical gaps for a=0.4 and b=0.4 (a body-centered-cubic structure).
+The gaps are shown in a single unit cell, but in fact extend throughout the whole of space. (c) When a=0.55 and b=0.4, the scatterers overlap, leaving an infinite, connected available space for the particles, which is depicted; for clarity, the spheres are omitted.
 In this case, the horizon is finite-there are no gaps in the structure.

-be explored.
-The model consists of a cubic lattice of spheres of radius a, with an additional spherical scatterer of radius b at the centre of each cubic unit cell, themselves forming another (interpenetrating) cubic lattice.
+diffusive regime can be explored.
+The model consists of a cubic lattice of spheres of radius a, with an additional spherical scatterer of radius b at the center of each cubic unit cell, themselves forming another (interpenetrating) cubic lattice.
 The side length of the cubic unit cell is taken equal to 1.
-By varying the radii of the spheres, a range of models with different properties can be obtained; a "phase diagram" showing the possibilities and a detailed study of its properties will be presented elsewhere.
-This is a 3D version of the 2D model studied in refs.
-[21, 22].
+By varying the radii a and b of the spheres, a range of models with different properties can be obtained; a "phase diagram" showing the possibilities and a detailed study of its properties will be presented elsewhere.
+This is a 3D version of the 2D model studied in [22,23].

-When b = 0, we obtain a simple cubic lattice.
+When b=0, we obtain a simple cubic lattice of spherical scatterers.
 In this case, we can insert planes parallel to the lattice directions which do not intersect any obstacles-we call these planar gaps.
 This remains the case for small enough b, as shown in Fig. 1(a).
-For $b \ge 1 - 2a$ , however, all of the planar gaps are blocked.
+For $b \ge (1/2) - a$, however, all of the planar gaps are blocked.
 There are still gaps of infinite extent in the structure, but they are now cylindrical gaps, as shown in Fig. 1(b).
 These are infinitely long tubes which do not intersect any scatterer, given by the product of a line with an area; the latter is the projection of the gap along the axis of the cylinder.

-By tuning a and b appropriately, we can also obtain a model with finite horizon.
-To do so, we allow the scatterers to overlap, since otherwise constructing an explicit model is difficult.
-Each adjacent pair of a-spheres overlap when $a > \frac{1}{2}$ ; choosing a large enough value of the radius b of the central sphere then allows us to block all gaps in the structure, thereby obtaining a finite-horizon model, as we will show elsewhere.
-Note that unlike in the 2D case, in 3D the free space in between the overlapping scatterers forms an infinite connected network.
-Physically, this overlapping model can correspond to a sphere of non-zero radius colliding with disjoint scatterers.
-Note that the known rigorous results on higher-dimensional Lorentz gases assume that the scatterers are disjoint, and thus do not directly apply to this model [12].
-Distribution of free paths:- Several approaches to determining the diffusive properties of systems with infinite horizon involve calculating the tail of the free-path length distribution, that is, the proportion of trajectories, starting from random initial conditions in a unit cell, which have a free-path length T before colliding which is longer than a large time t [6, 23, 24]; we denote this by $\mathbb{P}(T > t)$ .
+By tuning a and b appropriately, it is also possible to obtain an explicit 3D periodic Lorentz gas with finite horizon.
+To do so, we allow the scatterers to overlap, since otherwise constructing such a model is very difficult.
+All adjacent pairs of a spheres overlap when $a > \frac{1}{2}$; choosing the radius b of the central sphere large enough then allows us to block all gaps in the structure, giving a finite-horizon model, as shown elsewhere.
+Unlike in the 2D case, in 3D the free space between the overlapping scatterers forms an infinite connected network.
+Physically, this can correspond to a sphere of nonzero radius colliding with disjoint scatterers.
+Note that rigorous results on higher-dimensional Lorentz gases assume disjoint scatterers [14] and thus do not directly apply to our model.

+Several approaches to the diffusive properties of infinitehorizon systems involve the tail of the free-path length distribution-that is, the proportion $\mathbb{P}(T > t)$ of trajectories, starting from random initial conditions in a unit cell, which have a free path length T before colliding which is greater than t [7,24,25].